tessgi/TessGiWebsite/content/pages/data-analysis/data-access.md

 ## Auxiliary data products
 Auxiliary data consists of focal plane characterization files, engineering and telemetry data used to calibrate the images and determine the status of the spacecraft.
+A full list is available [from the MAST](https://archive.stsci.edu/tess/all_products.html).

 *Black level*: the mean correction estimated from the virtual black pixel values.
 There is one metric value per cadence for each CCD readout.